History (HIST)

 HIST 330.
 Colonial America.
 (3 Credits)

 A study of the indigenous peoples of North America and European expansion into the region including the French in Canada, Spanish in Florida and the English establishment of the Thirteen Colonies.
-Topics include colonial development, westward expansion, and conflicts with the indigenous populations, the role of women in the colonies, and social, intellectual, political and military activities from 1607 to the French and Indian War in 1754.
+Topics include colonial development, westward expansion, and conflicts with the indigenous populations, the role of women in the colonies, and social, intellectual, political and military activities from 1607 to the French Indian War in 1754.
 Prerequisites: minimum sophomore standing or instructor permission.
 HIST 200 recommended.

 HIST 333.
 American Revolution and the Early Republic.
 (3 Credits)